WeDoWind/Static-Yaw-Ground-Truth-Challenge/Submissions/README.md

 ## Code

-Also submit the code you used to produce your predictions, in the same pull request, under `Code/PARTICIPANT_NN/`.
+Also submit the code you used to produce your predictions separately or in the same pull request, under `Code/PARTICIPANT_NN/`.
 We archive it alongside the results on Zenodo after the challenge ends.